Leslie C. Bockes Memorial Forest

 Property Details

-Circumstances of acquisition: The Bockes Memorial Forest began with a 1975 donation of 71 acres to the Forest Society by Patricia Bockes Ingersoll in memory of her father, the reverend Leslie C. Bockes.
-In 2003 Patricia’s children then transferred nearly all the remaining family land in Londonderry and Hudson, plus a conservation easement on an adjoining 32 acres in Windham now owned by the town, to the Forest Society.
-The total contiguous acreage owned by the Forest Society is now 226 acres.
-The Bockes Memorial Forest is part of the 300-acre “Tri-Town Forest” that includes abutting town-owned land in Windham.
+The Bockes Memorial Forest began with a donation of 71 acres to the Forest Society in 1975 by Patricia Bockes Ingersoll in memory of her father, the reverend Leslie C. Bockes.
+In 2003 Patricia’s children transferred nearly all the remaining family land in Londonderry and Hudson to the Forest Society plus a conservation easement on an adjoining 32 acres in Windham to the town.
+The total contiguous acreage owned by the Forest Society is now 226 acres and Bockes Memorial Forest is part of the 300-acre “Tri-Town Forest” that includes abutting town-owned land in Windham.

-Three towns and two state agencies combined their resources, along with a bargain sale component from the Ingersoll family, in a remarkable team effort to fund the towns’ purchases: $300,000 from the Land and Community Heritage Investment Program (LCHIP); $245,382 from the Department of Environmental Services Water Supply Land Grant Program; a $351,425 bargain sale by the owners; and $1,566,193 from the towns.
+Through a remarkable team effort, three towns, two state agencies combined their resources, along with a generous bargain sale from the Ingersoll family all worked together to reach the important goal of permanently protecting this property.
+This was comprised of $300,000 from the Land and Community Heritage Investment Program (LCHIP); $245,382 from the Department of Environmental Services Water Supply Land Grant Program; a $351,425 bargain sale by the owners; and $1,566,193 from the towns.

 Trail Information